renjithbz/boonze/exampleSite/content/industry.md

       Thus extensive and frequent optimizations of keywords and ad copy are required to maintain client profitability.
   - title: B2C Online Directories
-    content: Directory that connects businesses to customers in the entertainment, home services, and other similar industries.
+    content: Directories that connect businesses to customers in the entertainment, home services, and other industries.
 Client revenue is based on viewing the merchant landing page.
-Client offers "Click Packages" to its advertisers
-      - a given number of clicks for a given amount of money.
-Objective of the campaign is to generate quality clicks based on the "Click Package" and minimizing the amount spent.
-Campaign performance, and the fees, is based on the ROAS (Return On Advertising Spend).
-Keyword and ad copy optimized on a per-category basis.
+Our clients offer "Click Packages'' to advertisers - a given number of clicks for a given amount of money.
+The Objective of the campaign is to generate quality clicks based on the click package and minimizing the spend.
+Campaign performance, and fees, are based on the ROAS (Return On Advertising Spend) of the program.
+Keyword and ad copy can be customized to each advertiser or optimized on a per-category basis.
   - title: Real Estate Aggregator
     content: Directory that showcases homes for sale from home builders and realtors.
       Client revenue is based on landing page visits.
 Keywords and ad copies regularly